Vulintus/MotoTrak_V1/README.md

-# MotoTrak_V1.2
+# MotoTrak V1
-MotoTrak Behavioral Program Version 1.2, MATLAB-based
+Version 1 of the MotoTrak Behavioral Program, written in MATLAB.